 Finalised construction of a specialised diffuser.
 Steel material usage was cut by more than 60% compared to conventional designs, while keeping thermal performance even higher.
 The finalised diffusers are a collaboration between the fluid mechanical institute, the construction design institute, and the EPC company.

-Using CFD to guarantee high thermal capacity and minimum thermal layer
+Using Computational Fluid Dynamics (CFD) to guarantee high thermal capacity and minimum thermal layer

 We use CFD to design and validate stratified water thermal energy storage that operate optimally.
 Our services cover design and optimisation of internal piping systems and diffusers, ensuring optimal functioning from a flow and mechanical perspective.